Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

 ## **Development Notes**

+### **Credits**
+This project uses the **[YouTube Transcript API](https://github.com/jdepoix/youtube-transcript-api)** library for transcript retrieval.
+Special thanks to the contributors of this open-source project for making it easier to programmatically access YouTube transcripts.

 ### **Logging**
 Logs are configured to display messages at the `INFO` level.
 All key operations and errors are logged for debugging purposes.